-American bass-baritone David Pittsinger is renowned as a stage performer of the greatest distinction for his portrayals in the world’s major opera houses.
-He made his Metropolitan Opera debut as Trulove in a new production of The Rake's Progress conducted by James Levine.
-His performances in Britten’s Death in Venice and Handel’s Orlando soon won him further acclaim.
+American bass-baritone David Pittsinger is renowned as a stage performer of the greatest distinction for his dramatic portrayals in the world’s major opera houses.
 Of his Helen Hayes Award-nominated performance as Emile de Becque in Rodgers & Hammerstein’s South Pacific at the Kennedy Center, the Washington Times wrote: “His brilliant, knife-clean bass-baritone voice, impeccable enunciation—even with a French accent—and his authoritative, passionate delivery provide the perfect mix of romance, passion, and traditional masculine bravado.
 And his vocal delivery of ‘Some Enchanted Evening’ as well as the sorrowing ‘This Nearly Was Mine’ registers extraordinarily high on the three-hanky scale.
 His Emile is perhaps the definitive interpretation of this role in our time.”

-Orchestral engagements have included the Verdi Requiem with the Los Angeles Philharmonic under Zubin Mehta; Beethoven’s Ninth Symphony under Leonard Slatkin with the National Symphony Orchestra (including Carnegie Hall); Missa Solemnis with the Houston Symphony under Hans Graf and with I Solisti Veneti; Rossini's Petite Messe Solennelle with the Gulbelkian Orchestra in Lisbon, under the direction of Claudio Scimone; Messiah with the Houston Symphony under McGegan, the Baltimore Symphony and the National Symphony Orchestra; the Vienna Philharmonic in performances of Frank Martin’s Golgotha; Berlioz's Roméo et Juliette with l’Orchestre de Lille under Mark Elder, The Rake’s Progress with the West Deutsche Rundfunk, Maria Stuarda conducted by Richard Bonynge and L'Enfance du Christ with John Nelson—both with the National Orchestra Radio France; Bach’s Christmas Oratorio with the Amsterdamse Bach Solisten, Gounod’s Mors et Vita under the baton of Michael Plasson, and the role of Alfonso in Lucrezia Borgia with VARA Radio at the Royal Concertgebouw in Amsterdam (also recorded for Naxos).
+Orchestral engagements have included the Verdi Requiem with the Los Angeles Philharmonic under Zubin Mehta; Beethoven’s 9th Symphony under Leonard Slatkin with the National Symphony Orchestra (including performances at Carnegie Hall) and the Dallas Symphony Orchestra under the baton of Jiří Bělohlávek; Missa Solemnis with the Houston Symphony under Hans Graf and with I Solisti Veneti; Rossini's Petite Messe Solennelle with the Gulbelkian Orchestra in Lisbon, under the direction of Claudio Scimone; Messiah with the Houston Symphony under McGegan, the Baltimore Symphony and the National Symphony Orchestra; the Vienna Philharmonic in performances of Frank Martin’s Golgotha; Berlioz's Roméo et Juliette with l’Orchestre de Lille under Mark Elder, The Rake’s Progress with the West Deutsche Rundfunk, Maria Stuarda conducted by Richard Bonynge and L'Enfance du Christ with John Nelson—both with the National Orchestra Radio France; Bach’s Christmas Oratorio with the Amsterdamse Bach Solisten, Gounod’s Mors et Vita under the baton of Michael Plasson, and the role of Alfonso in Lucrezia Borgia with VARA Radio at the Royal Concertgebouw in Amsterdam (also recorded for Naxos).
 He has performed at major American summer festivals including Grant Park (Verdi’s Requiem) and Tanglewood (Stravinsky’s Pulcinella conducted by Robert Spano) and has sung Haydn's Creation, Bach's St. Matthew Passion and Cantata 82 (“Ich habe genug”) and Brahms Liebeslieder Walzer at the Bellingham Festival.

 Born in Connecticut, David Pittsinger holds a masters degree in vocal performance from the Yale School of Music and was a recipient of the “Outstanding Alumnus Award” at his undergraduate alma mater, the University of Connecticut.
 Upon graduation, he became a member of the Merola Program at the San Francisco Opera.
 Mr. Pittsinger can be heard on the Grammy Award-winning Virgin Classics recording of Carlysle Floyd's Susannah and in La Calisto by Cavalli on the Harmonia Mundi label.
 He lives in Connecticut with his wife and their two children.